microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 USE <dbname>;
 ```

 where <dbname> is the name of your Azure SQL Database.
-You should encounter the following errpr:
+You should encounter the following error:

 `Msg 40508, Level 16, State 1, Line 1
 USE statement is not supported to switch between databases.
 Use a new connection to connect to a different database.`